 Sixth Form students are expected to lead by example and always be smart and appropriately dressed.
 Our Co-Educational Sixth Form has a different uniform from the rest of the school.
 The dress code is essentially formal business attire.
 Students should be able to differentiate between attire for work and attire for social wear, and we expect all students to be wearing a suit.
 Guidance on the dress code is as follows:

-o Business suit (trousers/skirt and jacket) in grey, navy or black, subtle pin-stripes; no checks or extremes of fashion.
+o Business suit (trousers/skirt and jacket) in grey, blue or black, subtle pin-stripes; no checks or extremes of fashion.
 (Black jeans or very skinny trousers/leggings are not permitted.)

-o Suit jacket: grey, navy or black (leather jackets or knitwear cannot be worn instead of a blazer/jacket)
+o Suit jacket: grey, blue or black (leather jackets or knitwear cannot be worn instead of a blazer/jacket)

 o Skirt: may be just above the knee, but not mid-thigh length.
 (Black jeans or leggings and very short skirts are not permitted.)

 o Shirt: any suitable smart, business-style shirt, with collar and sleeves.
 Subtle stripes and checks are acceptable, other patterns are not.
 The shirt must not be made of a sheer or see-through material.

 o Tie: male students are expected to wear the Sixth Form tie